igormoreno/will/README.md

 So compile it with, for example: ghc will.hs

-The Will source file is right now read by the compiler from the standard input.
-So if the source code is in a file called hello.will, compile it with:
+To compile a Will source file:
-./will < hello.will
+./will hello.will

 The compiler will output one XML file for each context in the Will file.
 For example, if the source file contains: